molnarlin/milestone-project-1/README.md

 ### 2. Future features
 * I was thinking of connecting my GitHub projects to this site, so that future employers can check them out here, and they don't need to go to GitHub.
 ## 3. Technologies used
-I used HTML, CSS, and Bootstrap for this project.
-Balsamiq for my wireframe.
+I used HTML to create the layout, the basic structure for the website.
+CSS to style the website, and Bootstrap to speed up the developing process and help with the accessibility and responsibility.
+I used Balsamiq for my wireframe, so I could think about the structure of my website, size the features, and see how thinks can work/function.
 Bootstrap and CSS media queries ensure, that the layout changes appropriately across different device screen sizes.
 ## 4. Testing
 I was running several tests to see if my website has no errors and is accessible to different users.
 * I used the official W3C validator for testing HTML, and there were no errors.